 In India, there are two types of Contempt of Court depending upon the nature of the cases,

 Section 2(b) of the Contempt of Court Act, 1971 defines civil contempt as if any person or any organization disobey or disregards the order, decree, direction, or judgment pass by the court willfully is termed as civil contempt.
 This is the case of willful disobedience of the court order.
 The main objective is not only to give punishment to the accused but also to fulfill the following direction or order given by the court.

 This is a case of non-rendering of assistance.
 Court has passed an order to render assistance.
-The decision passed by the court to deliver things but the respondent fail to do so.
+The decision was passed by the court to deliver things but the respondent failed to do so.
 So he will be held liable for civil contempt of court.

 Defenses to Civil Contempt-

 There are the following defenses for the Civil Contempt,

 a) Respondent has a lack of knowledge regarding an order of the Court- If a person claims that he was unaware of the order given by the court, then, the person cannot be held liable for the Contempt of Court.

 b) An order doesn’t come under the jurisdiction of the Court- If the order, decree, direction, or judgment given by the court did not come under the jurisdiction of the court.
 And a person disobeys the order, and then the person was not held liable for the contempt of court.